ShootPassSlam/todolist/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+- Ruby version 2.6.0

 Things you may want to cover:

-* Ruby version

 * System dependencies